COVID-19 Need-to-Know Info • Nov. 12

-Since Friday’s report, two more patients have been hospitalized with COVID-19 complications, for a total of three out of the 156 active cases.
+There is no change in the number of patients who are hospitalized with COVID-19 complications since Monday’s report, which is five.
+No new deaths were announced Tuesday.

-Compared to two weeks ago, the health department’s numbers reflect 54 fewer active cases, two fewer patients in the hospital and deaths have increased by 10.
+Compared to two weeks ago, the health department’s numbers reflect 44 fewer active cases, one less patient in the hospital, and deaths have increased by seven.

+Of the 19 cases announced Monday, 11 are in West Plains; two each in Pottersville, Caulfield and Bakersfield; and one each in Mtn.
+View and Pomona.
+Six of the cases are linked to previously known cases, and 13 are considered community spread, or of unknown origin.

 MISSOURI